Autostronomy/AstroPhot/docs/coordinates.rst

    astronomical sources are represented in.
 These should always be used in degree units as far as AstroPhot is concerned.
 #. ``plane`` coordinates are the tangent plane on which AstroPhot
-   performs it's calculations.
+   performs its calculations.
 Working on a plane makes everything linear and does not introduce a noticible effect for small enough images.
 In the tangent plane everything should be represented in arcsecond units.